Prenuptial Agreements - General information

 9 out of 10 Prenuptial Agreements are poorly crafted, indefensible, unconscionable, legally invalid documents that are voided by the family court.

 A properly created prenuptial agreement is a sophisticated, intricate, complicated, extensive, multifaceted, highly developed and complex document.
-A prenuptial agreement that is not sophisticated, extensive, meticulously comprehensive and complex is a useless, indefensible, and voidable document that will fail to provide the intended protection, or worse, be entirely set aside by the court.
+A prenuptial agreement that is not sophisticated, extensive, meticulously comprehensive and complex is a useless, indefensible, and voidable document that will fail to provide the intended protection and will be set aside by the court in its entirety.

-What Will My Wife Get if We Divorce?
+I Am Not Wealthy, So Why Do I Need a Prenuptial Agreement?
+What Will My Spouse Get if We Divorce?